 - It must be signed by the Testator in the presence of 2 witnesses.

-- Lack of Capacity
+- 2. Lack of capacity

-- Undue Influence.
+- Undue influence.

-The legal ground of undue influence is more than mere persuasion.
-The petitioner (i.e., person challenging the Will) must show that the testator’s mind was so controlled by the undue influencer that the testator essentially had no free will.
-In other words, that the testator made his or her Will because he was overpowered (mentally and emotionally) by the undue influencer.
+The legal ground of undue influence is more than asserting that the testator was “persuaded” by the beneficiary to change his or her Will in the beneficiary’s favor.
+The petitioner— the person challenging or contesting the Will— must show that the testator’s mind was so controlled by the undue influencer that the testator essentially had no free will.
+In other words, the petitioner must show that the testator made his or her Will (or changed it) because he/she was overpowered (mentally and emotionally) by the undue influencer.

 Don’t leave planning for your future and that of your loved ones to chance.
-All it takes is one phone call to the Law Offices of Samantha J. Fitzgerald to ensure that your wishes will be followed, and your loved ones taken care of when you are gone.
+All it takes is one phone call to SJF Law Group to ensure that your wishes will be followed, and your loved ones taken care of when you are gone.
 We expertly guide individuals through the complex probate process, and capably handle all aspects of the creation, administration, and settlement of trusts as well.
-When you work with the estate planning attorneys at the Law Offices of Samantha J. Fitzgerald, you get more than just an estate plan: you get peace of mind.
-Call us at 954-580-3690 or email us at: [email protected] today.
+When you work with the estate planning attorneys at SJF Law Group, you get more than just an estate plan: you get peace of mind.
+Call us at 954-466-0842 or email us at: [email protected] today.